Paraphraser/PiBuilder/README.md

 In essence, it changes the "starts but exits immediately" cell in the table above so that it reads "starts, adds `~/.local/bin` to PATH, and exits."

 ## <a name="changeLog"></a>Change Summary

+* 2022-08-15

+	- Add sub-headings to make it clear which commands are being executed on the support host vs those being executed on the Raspberry Pi.
+	- Expand section on copying required files to boot volume to try to cater for Linux, macOS, Windows, and whether the tool of choice is the command line or a GUI.

 * 2022-07-27